OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, combining coffee with isocarboxazid can potentially lead to adverse reactions due to its tyramine content.
 It’s essential for individuals taking MAOIs like isocarboxazid to be aware of this interaction and consult their healthcare provider for guidance on whether they can safely consume coffee while on this medication.

-Coffee With Phenelzine
+Coffee and Phenelzine

 Coffee with Phenelzine: Understanding the Interactions and Effects